-Gratuitous carriage of passengers or goods that are not performed by a licensed carrier is not subject to the liability provisions of the Montreal Convention or European Law.
-However, the provisions of the LFG on liability, as shown in subsection ii are applied in these cases because they establish liability of the owner regardless of whether the carriage was gratuitous or performed by a licensed carrier.
+Gratuitous carriage of passengers or goods not performed by a licensed carrier is not subject to the liability provisions of the Montreal Convention or European law.
+However, the provisions of the LFG on liability, as shown in subsection ii, are applied in these cases because they establish liability of the owner regardless of whether the carriage was gratuitous or performed by a licensed carrier.

 iv Passenger rights

-Passenger rights in Austria are mainly regulated by European law.
+European law mainly regulates passenger rights in Austria.
 In particular, the Montreal Convention and Regulation (EC) No. 261/2004 on Passenger Rights are of decisive importance.
-This regulation under certain circumstances entitles the passenger to claim compensation in the event of cancellation or delays.
+This Regulation under certain circumstances entitles the passenger to claim compensation in the event of cancellation or delays.
 In these procedures, special attention must be paid to the local jurisdiction.
-In numerous cases, the plaintiff refers to the consumer jurisdiction of Article 17 ff. of Regulation (EU) No. 1215/2012, but according to Article 17/3 of Regulation (EU) No. 1215/2012 it does not apply to transport contracts other than package travel contracts.
-Concerning claims for compensation the place of jurisdiction is usually not determined by the consumer's residence, because the carrier is usually only obliged to transport services.
-In accordance with the Package Travel Directive, Austrian courts explicitly found that a flight may not be qualified as package travel, even when it takes place during night hours and includes catering.13 Because of the stated reasons, the place of jurisdiction is usually the place of performance of the obligation in question, provided the carrier does not have an establishment that is registered in the Austrian commercial register.
+In numerous cases, the plaintiff refers to the consumer jurisdiction of Article 17 ff of Regulation (EU) No. 1215/2012 but, according to Article 17/3 of Regulation (EU) No. 1215/2012, it does not apply to transport contracts other than package travel contracts.
+Concerning claims for compensation the place of jurisdiction is usually not determined by the consumer's residence because the carrier is usually only obliged to transport services.
+In accordance with the Package Travel Directive, Austrian courts have explicitly found that a flight might not be qualified as package travel, even when it takes place during night hours and includes catering.5 Because of the stated reasons, the place of jurisdiction is usually the place of performance of the obligation in question, provided the carrier does not have an establishment that is registered in the Austrian commercial register.
 Therefore, the legal venue for all these disputes is the court of the district where the airport of arrival or department is situated.
 Those provisions on international jurisdiction result in the consequence that almost all claims that are based on the Regulation on Passenger Rights are concentrated in only a few courts.
-The competent court of first instance for the Vienna International Airport is the District Court of Schwechat, if the value of dispute does not exceed €15,000.
+The competent court of first instance for the VIE is the District Court of Schwechat if the value of dispute does not exceed €15,000.
 This centralisation offers the advantage that the deciding judges are highly experienced in passenger rights.
-The Austrian courts developed clear judicial practices for most of the legal questions.
+The Austrian courts have developed clear judicial practices for most legal questions.

 For instance, the courts pay particular attention to the measures that could reasonably be required.
-This tendency results from one of the few rulings of the Supreme Court (court of last instance) about the Passenger Rights Regulation.14 Article 5/3 of Regulation (EC) No. 261/2004 explicitly provides that the obligation to prove that all reasonable measures had been taken refers solely to the extraordinary circumstances that caused the cancellation.
+This tendency results from one of the few rulings of the Supreme Court (court of last instance) about the Passenger Rights Regulation.6 Article 5/3 of Regulation (EC) No. 261/2004 explicitly provides that the obligation to prove that all reasonable measures have been taken refers solely to the extraordinary circumstances that caused the cancellation.
 Thus, the operating air carrier must only take the reasonable measures that are appropriate to avoid those extraordinary circumstances.
-This approach was, for instance, followed by the German Federal Court of Justice.15 Nevertheless, in Austria this question of law is answered to the contrary and to the disadvantage of the air carrier.
-The carrier must prove that all reasonable measures had been taken to minimise the delay as much as possible.
-Hence, the proof of all reasonable measures taken is also required when there is no possibility of influencing the extraordinary circumstances, for example, in the event of closures of the airspace.
-In these cases, carriers must offer reasonable re-routing, substitute transportation or prove why this was not reasonable or possible in the particular case.
+The German Federal Court of Justice, for instance, has followed this approach.7 Nevertheless, in Austria this question of law is answered to the contrary and to the disadvantage of the air carrier.
+The carrier must prove that all reasonable measures had been taken to minimise delays as much as possible.
+Hence, proof of all reasonable measures taken is also required when there is no possibility of influencing the extraordinary circumstances, for example, in the event of closures of the airspace.
+In these cases, carriers must offer reasonable re-routing or substitute transportation, or prove why this was not reasonable or possible in the particular case.

-Article 7/2 of Regulation (EC) No. 261/2004 provides the reduction of compensation by 50 per cent, when the delay does not exceed a distance-related time limit.
-The District Court of Schwechat – in whose jurisdiction the Vienna International Airport is situated, as mentioned above – ruled that this reduction does not apply eo ipso, but must be claimed explicitly by the carrier.16 This means that the initially claimed full sum may adversely affect process costs.
+Article 7/2 of Regulation (EC) No. 261/2004 provides the reduction of compensation by 50 per cent when a delay does not exceed a distance-related time limit.
+The District Court of Schwechat – in whose jurisdiction the VIE is situated, as mentioned above – ruled that this reduction does not apply eo ipso, but must be claimed explicitly by the carrier.8 This means that the initially claimed full sum may adversely affect process costs.
 For this reason, carriers and their legal representatives should examine the potential reduction under Article 7/2 of the Passenger Rights Regulation in any case.
 The submission to the court should then include a reference to the 50 per cent reduction and its applicability.
 This ensures that the court will apply this principle even if the claim is granted.

-In this context clauses of General Terms and Conditions of Carriage are void in accordance with Article 879/3 ABGB when they grossly discriminate against one party.
-The Supreme Court has clarified the standards by which the clauses are measured in numerous rulings.18 This jurisdiction was developed by an actual decision of the Commercial Court of Vienna, which dealt with the legitimacy of certain clauses in the General Terms and Conditions of Carriage.
-In summary, the Court has ruled that clauses in Conditions of Carriage that allow the refund of taxes and fees in the event of cancellation only upon the payment of a fee are inadmissible.
-Another particularity of the Austrian legal system is the frequent claim for damages as a result of loss of holiday enjoyment.
+In this context, clauses of general terms and conditions of carriage are void in accordance with Article 879/3 ABGB when they grossly discriminate against one party.
+The Supreme Court has clarified the standards by which the clauses are measured in numerous rulings.10 This jurisdiction was developed by an actual decision of the Commercial Court of Vienna, which dealt with the legitimacy of certain clauses in the general terms and conditions of carriage.
+In summary, the Court has ruled that clauses in conditions of carriage that allow the refund of taxes and fees in the event of cancellation only upon the payment of a fee are inadmissible.
+Another particularity of the Austrian legal system is the frequent claims for damages as a result of loss of holiday enjoyment.
 Loss of holiday enjoyment constitutes non-material damage, which means that no direct pecuniary damage occurs in the sphere of the aggrieved party.
 According to Austrian tort law, compensation for non-material damage may only be granted in explicitly statutory exceptions.
-With regard to the loss of holiday enjoyment, Article 12/2 of the Package Travel Act (PRG)19 explicitly entitles compensation in cases where the non-conformity with the contract is 'considerable'.
-The PRG entered into force on 1 July 2018 and replaced Articles 31b-31f of the Consumer Protection Act (KSchG).20 Similarly to the PRG, the KSchG stipulated in Article 31e/3 that loss of holiday enjoyment is to be compensated.
+With regard to the loss of holiday enjoyment, Article 12/2 of the Package Travel Act (PRG) explicitly entitles compensation in cases where the non-conformity with the contract is considerable.
+The PRG entered into force on 1 July 2018 and replaced Articles 31b-31f of the Consumer Protection Act (KSchG).
+Similarly to the PRG, the KSchG stipulates in Article 31e/3 that loss of holiday enjoyment is to be compensated.
 According to the legal provisions (and partly court decisions), this entitlement may only be applicable to package tours that were organised by a travel agency.
-Therefore, air carriers are not liable for loss of holiday enjoyment, according to neither Article 31/3 KSchG21 nor Article 12/2 PRG.22
+Therefore, air carriers are not liable for loss of holiday enjoyment according to Article 31/3 KSchG11 or Article 12/2 PRG.12

 The provisions of the KSchG are applicable to contracts concluded before 1 July 2018.